dmbarbour/glas/docs/GlasProg.md

 * `(%an.type TypeDesc)` - Describes a partial type of Operation.
 Or, with a no-op and identity type, we can partially describe the Environment.
 TypeDesc TBD.

 Incremental computing:
-* `(%an.memo Hints)` - memoize a computation.
-For simplicity and immediate utility, initial support for memoization may be restricted to pure data stack functions, perhaps extended to pure methods.
-Hints may indicate persistent vs. ephemeral memoization, cache-invalidation policy, and other options.
+* `(%an.memo MemoHint)` - memoize a computation.
+Useful memoization hints may include persistent vs. ephemeral, cache-invalidation heuristics, or refinement of a 'stable name' for persistence.
+TBD.
+As a minimum viable product, we'll likely start by only supporting 'pure' functions, because that's a low-hanging, very tasty fruit.
 * `(%an.checkpoint Hints)` - when retrying a transaction, instead of recomputing from the start it can be useful to rollback partially and retry from there.
 In this context, a checkpoint suggests a rollback boundary.
 A compiler may heuristically eliminate unnecessary checkpoints, and Hints may guide heuristics.

 Future development:
 * type declarations.
 I'd like to get bidirectional type checking working in many cases relatively early on.